rick-yao/L4d2-plugin/l4d2_tank_draw/README.md

 ## Possible Prizes

-The plugin includes the following possible outcomes:
+The plugin includes the following possible prizes:

-1. No prize (bad luck)
+1. No prize
 2. Increase health randomly
 3. Toggle infinite ammo for all players
 4. Toggle infinite melee range for all players